Contentify/Contentify/daux/docs/Development/Blade.md

     <img src="{{ asset('img/example.png') }}" />
     <!-- <img src="http://localhost/contentify/img/example.png" /> -->

+Why is the asset function helpful?
+Imagine you want to change the storage place of asset files.
+Maybe their new home is on the server of a Content Deliver Network (CDN).
+After moving them to their new destination all hard-coded URLs have to be changed by hand.
+Except those that use the asset function: change the path to the asset root folder and you are done.

 ## Template Compiling

 Blade is a template compiler, meaning it converts Blade templates to PHP templates.
 Blade will store compiled templates in `app/storage/views` as files without extensions.
 These files are PHP files.
 Compiling Blade templates and caching them makes Blade templates as fast as pure PHP templates.
 We recommend using Blade.